 One academic, full-unit class is offered each quarter through the PE department.
 These classes are recommended for students interested in coaching, athletics, fitness, or leadership.
-Either PED 205 or 210 are electives for the Health Studies Concentration.

 Physical Education courses

 PED 002 Badminton To learn the basics of Badminton and create an active and fun environment.